aerapay/payment-api/README.md

 Value | Description
 ------|------------
-pending | Awaiting payer authentication in progress | Awaiting payer confirmation settling | Successful, but awaiting settlement settled | Successful and settled canceled | Has been canceled
+pending | Awaiting payer confirmation in progress | Awaiting payment completion settling | Successful, but awaiting settlement settled | Successful and settled canceled | Has been canceled